 “Eve?
 And who has told you this is Eve?
 This is nothing but a loose woman like yourself.”

-The brush remains immobile in mid-air.
-Suddenly the madman’s memory is struck by a scene identical to the one he is living.
-It is that which threw him into the dungeons of Lima and made him suffer the torture of Inquisition.
+The brush remains still in mid-air.
+Suddenly the madman’s memory is struck by a scene identical to what he is living now, the scene that threw him into the dungeons of Lima and made him suffer the torture of Inquisition.
 The other woman, the mestiza, had also reprimanded him for being disrespectful, careless, towards a carving…

 The sculptor jumps to his feet.
-In his fist flashes the sharp knife with which he had torn the fragile chips.
-Does this female intend to send him into prison, just like the other one?
-But, why is he persecuted so, why will they not leave him alone, if he means no trouble to anyone?
+The sharp knife that had torn the fragile chips flashes in his fist.
+Is this female intent on sending him into prison, just like the other one?
+But, why this persecution, why will they not leave him alone, if he means no trouble to anyone?

 Rosario steps back, afraid.
 In the room’s corner, the two great apostles block the way.
 She screams in pain, for she feels, between her breasts, the penetrating metal blade and the gushing blood.
 She pants, desperate, in the terror of agony.